Tuesday, February 28, 2012

 Now aged 20, Annabel's trained as a hairdresser and is preparing to do a skydive to raise money for the eating disorder support charity B-eat.

-"At first I felt like I was failing for letting the weight come back on.
+She said: "At first I felt like I was failing for letting the weight come back on.
 But now I realise that I'm actually managing to fight back an illness that's really hard and can kill you.

 "It is hard to admit it, but when you realise yourself that you've got a problem and you want to get better, that's when you can do it.
 If you keep denying it, it's really hard."